Jefferies buys RBS' historic UK broker Hoare Govett

 HOUSTON Australian bank Macquarie will acquire Cargill Inc's North America power and gas business for an undisclosed amount, the companies said on Friday.

-LONDON American investment bank Jefferies JEF.N has agreed to buy the historic British stockbroker Hoare Govett from Royal Bank of Scotland (RBS.L), as Jefferies continues a gradual build-up of its presence in the London marketplace.
+LONDON American investment bank Jefferies Group Inc JEF.N has snapped up historic British stockbroker Hoare Govett from Royal Bank of Scotland (RBS.L), building on its aggressive expansion in the London marketplace in the past three years.

+Jefferies will take on around 50 staff in London as part of the deal, including current Hoare Govett managing directors and some RBS equities and capital markets staff.

+It will also gain a big list of clients among top UK companies, ranging from Rolls Royce to easyjet, making it an immediate contender in one of the most hotly contested corners of the British investment banking world.

 RBS' INVESTMENT BANKING RETREAT